 Applicants do not need to hand in any additional documents aside from those listed in our application instructions.

 Applicants should consult the photo requirements laid out for Schengen Visa Applicants.

 Note that it is the applicant's responsibility to clearly document that his/her insurance meets Schengen Requirements.
 See our additional information about the insurance requirement.

-The UDI Application Portal, the Norwegian Directorate of Immigration, and our own Frequently Asked Questions Page contains a wealth of information and answers most all questions.
+The UDI Application Portal, the Norwegian Directorate of Immigration, and our own Frequently Asked Questions Page (to be updated) contains a wealth of information and answers almost all questions.